4Child - Monitoring rates of cerebral palsy, particularly in high risk subgroups

 - Stoknes M, Andersen GL, Dahlseng MO, Skranes J, Salvesen KA, Irgens LM, Kurinczuk JJ, Vik T. Cerebral palsy and neonatal death in term singletons born small for gestational age.
 Pediatrics.
 2012;130(6):e1629-35.

 - Ingram J, Blair PS, Powell JE, Manns S, Burden H, Pontin D, Redshaw M, Beasant L, Rose C, Johnson D, Gaunt D, Fleming P. Preparing for Home: a before-and-after study to investigate the effects of a neonatal discharge package aimed at increasing parental knowledge understanding and confidence in caring for their preterm infant before and after discharge from hospital.
-Health Services and Delivery Research.
-2016;4(10).
+2016 Contract No.: 10.

 - NPEU Contact: